 Since retiring as a player, he has been a coach with the Baltimore Orioles (1998-2001), Cleveland Indians (2002-2005), and Los Angeles Dodgers (2006-2007).
 Murray was fired in June of 2007 and replaced by Bill Mueller.

-As of 2007, he was in the top 10 all-time in MLB in games, at bats, plate appearances, GIDP, and outs.
+As of 2021, he was in the top 10 all-time in MLB in games, at bats, plate appearances, GIDP, and outs.
 His career rank in other batting major categories is impressive: 11th all-time in both total bases (5,397) and RBIs (1,917), 14th in hits (3,255).
 He also is one of the top switch-hitters in the history of the game, with Mickey Mantle, Pete Rose and Chipper Jones.
 In 2012, the Orioles erected a statue of him outside Oriole Park at Camden Yards, part of a series honoring the team's past greats.
 However, shortly thereafter, on August 17th, the Securities and Exchange Commission announced that he had been charged with insider trading because of over $200,000 in illegal profits in the purchase of shares from Advanced Medical Optics in 2009, on the basis of insider information supplied by former teammate Doug DeCinces that the company was about to be purchased.
 Murray recognized the charges and agreed to pay a penalty in excess of $350,000 as a settlement.

 - 1977 AL Rookie of the Year Award